Don't miss out

 Solution

-In collaboration with county staff, we facilitated the Working Group which included members of local businesses, utilities, environmental groups, religious organizations, and social justice institutions.
+In collaboration with county staff, we facilitated the Working Group which included members of local businesses, utilities, environmental groups, religious organizations, and social institutions.
 We also incorporated broader public input through surveys, meetings, and feedback sessions.

 While our original plan called for a series of in-person meetings, we shifted to a virtual meeting environment due to COVID.
 We made use of online collaboration tools and virtual meeting environments to reach more people, effectively brainstorm, and share ideas.